 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.
 One or more

 authors should take responsibility for the integrity of the work as a whole, from inception to published article.
-Per the guidelines of the
+According to the guidelines of the

-All authors (ie, the corresponding author and each coauthor) must complete and submit an Authorship Form with signed statements on Authorship
+All authors (ie, the corresponding author and each coauthor) must read, complete, and submit an Authorship Form with signed statements on Authorship

 Responsibility, Criteria, and Contributions; Confirmation of Reporting Conflicts of Interest and Funding; and Publishing

 Agreement.1(pp128-133) In addition, authors are required to identify their contributions to the work described in the manuscript.

 An email with links to the Authorship Form will be sent to authors for completion after manuscripts have been submitted (see sample Authorship Form).

 For reports of original data and systematic reviews, authors’ specific contributions will be published in the Acknowledgment section (see

 Manuscript Preparation and Submission Requirements, Acknowledgment Section).1 All other persons who have made substantial contributions to the work

 reported in this manuscript (eg, data collection, analysis, or writing or editing assistance) but who do not fulfill the authorship criteria should be

 named with their specific contributions and affiliations in an Acknowledgment in the manuscript.
 Written permission to include the names of individuals in the

 Acknowledgment section must be obtained (see Manuscript Preparation and Submission Requirements, Acknowledgment Section).

 The authors also must certify that the manuscript represents valid work and that neither this manuscript nor one with substantially similar content

 under their authorship has been published or is being considered for publication elsewhere (see also Duplicate/Previous Publication or Submission).